annatequilaa/Unit-1/Project/main.md

    * View the stored log-in information.
    * Update a stored password by entering the corresponding username.
    * Delete a stored log-in information (username + password) by entering the corresponding username..
-1. Save passwords permanently and securely by cyphering it.
+1. Save passwords permanently and securely by cyphering it with shift 12.
 1. User could quit the password manager mode without closing the whole program.
 Quitting the password manager mode will lead user back to to-do list feature.
 1. Use the terminal to interact with the user, and give appropriate feedback when input is invalid.